Khooshav20/SYSC3110---Scrabble/README.md

  - AIPlayer.java: An extension of Player which adds the ability to generate a move automatically.
  - PremiumTile.java: A tile which multiplies the score of either a whole word or an individual letter.
+ - BlankTile.java: A tile with no letter or score which can be assigned a letter.

  #Responsibilities: